Ralphive/FreightCalculator/README.md

 4 - Access your app in the URL shown in the terminal.

 ## License
-cfNetDemo  is released under the terms of the MIT license.
+FreightCalculator  is released under the terms of the MIT license.
 See [LICENSE](LICENSE) for more information or see https://opensource.org/licenses/MIT.